pycampers/pycampers.github.io/index.md

 PyCampers is techno religion, which preaches the python programming language.

+_You know, that one, the one that makes programming in it feel like "cheating"._

 We need techno religions, because the old one's were never designed with technology in mind.
 (Hint: People who wrote religious texts never had access to technology.)